tazjin/democrify/README.md

 More detailed instructions will follow :)

+## User guide

+When you start Democrify it is initialized with an empty play queue.
+You can load new tracks into the queue either through the webinterface (host:8686) or through the playlist loading function (in the menubar on the host machine).

+Everybody who is connected to the same network can then access the web interface at host:8686, an admin interface is available at /admin but it is only accessible from the host computer itself.

+There are other functions like Skip, Pause and Empty Queue which are integrated as options in the menu bar icon's dropdown list.

 ## Important

 Please note that this project contains a lot of Haskell code that is written in a way in which **no Haskell code should ever be written**.
 Please do **not** use this project as a guide on how to use Haskell! :D